LRSCardoso/LRSCardoso.github.io/_posts/2017-07-26-my-first-attempt.md

 This is just my **first attempt**
 <br>
-Taking the idea from the Population Lines Print by (http://spatial.ly/) / Dr James Cheshire i try to replicate with a twist on Qgis & Postgis
+Taking the idea from the Population Lines Print by http://spatial.ly/ / Dr James Cheshire i try to replicate with a twist on Qgis & Postgis
 <br>
 The first thing was to find the data in grid with the population of the world. <br>
-(http://sedac.ciesin.columbia.edu/) has a huge database very well documented.
+http://sedac.ciesin.columbia.edu/ has a huge database very well documented.
-With the data in the hands already with the projection wgs I sent it to the postgis database <br>
+With the data in the hands, already with the projection wgs 84/Pseudo Mercator,  I sent it to the postgis database <br>

-So the first step was basically to create a query in which I first added a new latitude field to which I added the population value.
+So the first step was basically to build a query in which maked a new latitude field where added the population value to latitude.
-Then I had to define the data in groups so as not to connect the islands to the continents
+Then I had to define the data in clusters within proximity 15000, need this to not connect the islands to the continents as example.

-Then I grouped the data by latitude (original), by country and by cluster, so I just created a line connecting the points.
+Then I grouped the data by latitude (original), by country and by cluster, after that I just created a line connecting the points.

 At this point I already had the world outlined with rows differentiated by latitudes, but I needed polygons, so I added in each line 3 points: